jihokoo/passport-venmo/README.md

 ## Examples

--For a complete, working example, refer to the [login and pay example] -Example uses MongoDB, make sure you run mongod in the background
+- For a complete, working example, refer to the [login and pay example](https://github.com/jihokoo/passport-venmo/tree/master/examples)
+- Example uses MongoDB, make sure you run mongod in the background

 ## Credits